vektorlab/pyvideo2/content/posts/boston-python-meetup/boston_python_meetup_how_to_test_the_hard_stuff.md

 Speakers: [Stephan Richter]
 Tags: [bostonpy, session, testing, unittest]
 ThumbnailUrl: ''
-Title: 'Boston Python Meetup: How to test the hard stuff'
+Title: 'How to test the hard stuff'
 ---
 How to Test the Hard Stuff